fullon-labs/fullon/tests/performance_tests/README.md

 * `--print-missing-transactions PRINT_MISSING_TRANSACTIONS`
                           Toggles if missing transactions are be printed upon test completion. (default: False)
 * `--account-name ACCOUNT_NAME`
-                          Name of the account to create and assign a contract to (default: eosio)
+                          Name of the account to create and assign a contract to (default: gax)
 * `--contract-dir CONTRACT_DIR`
                           Path to contract dir (default: unittests/contracts/eosio.system)
 * `--wasm-file WASM_FILE`